|

 temporary expiring codes from their sales rep or from the

-Digital Products Support Center.
+CXG Digital Technical Support.
 When the temporary registration

 code expires on the first minute of the first day after the